-Umm Qais, situated 110 km north of Amman on a broad promontory 378 meters above sea level with a magnificent view over the Yarmouk River, the Golan Heights, and Lake Tiberias, this town was known as Gadara, one of the most brilliant ancient Greco-Roman cities of the Decapolis; and according to the Bible, the spot where Jesus (pbuh) cast out the Devil from two demoniacs (mad men) into a herd of pigs (Mathew 8:28-34).
+Umm Qais, situated 110 km (68 miles) north of Amman on a broad promontory 378 meters above sea level with a magnificent view over the Yarmouk River, the Golan Heights, and Lake Tiberias, this town was known as Gadara, one of the most brilliant ancient Greco-Roman cities of the Decapolis; and according to the Bible, the spot where Jesus (pbuh) cast out the Devil from two demoniacs (mad men) into a herd of pigs (Mathew 8:28-34).

 In ancient times, Gadara was strategically situated, laced by a number of key trading routes connecting Syria and Palestine.
 It was blessed with fertile soil and abundant rainwater.
 This town also flourished intellectually in the reign of Augustus and became distinguished for its cosmopolitan atmosphere, university's scholars, attracting writers, artists, philosophers and poets, the likes of satirist Menippos (2nd half of the 3rd century BC), the epigrammist Meleagros, and the rhetorician Theodoros (14-37 AD).
 Gadara was also the resort of choice for Romans vacationing in the nearby Himmet Gader Springs.

 Archaeological surveys indicate that Gadara was occupied as early as the 7th century BC.
 The Greek historian, Polybius, described the region as being under Ptolemaic control at the time.
 The Seleucid ruler Antiochus III conquered it in 218 BC, naming the city Antiochia and Seleucia.
 In 63 BC, Pompey liberated Gadara and joined it to the Roman league of ten cities, the Decapolis.